 As of mid-2001, the Governor of Utah, and all of its Federal senators, representatives

 and members of the state Supreme Court are Mormons.
 3

 More federal political pressure was felt by the LDS church in the 1970's over the church's

 institutionalized racism.
 Male Mormons who had any black ancestry were prohibited from

 ordained on racist grounds.
 The church experienced pressure from the

 U.S. Internal Revenue Service, sports groups, boycotts of church

 businesses and Utah tourism.
 The church teaches that it received a new revelation from God in 1978-JUN which abolished racism within the church.

 Male African-Americans are now regarded as full members of the LDS and are eligible to be considered for

 ordination.
-Black women are still excluded, as are all women of all races.
+Black women are still excluded from ordination, as are all women of all races.
 More details